ole1986/a3-admintoolkit/@MissionFile/README.exile.md

 # Extending AdminToolkit with ExileMod features

-Please be sure you have followed the instructions on the AdminToolkit README.md It is also necessary to add you player UID in the `config.cpp` located in `@ExileServer\admintoolkit` directory
+Please be sure you have followed the exact instruction of the AdminToolkit <a href="../README.md">README.md</a>

-To extend the AdminToolkit with ExileMod features it is **necessary to (re)pack your mission file**
+It is also necessary to add you player UID in the `config.cpp` located in `@ExileServer\admintoolkit` directory

 ### Installation